George Weston Limited: Legal entanglements

 In January 2018, Weston and its subsidiary Loblaws were implicated in price-fixing the cost of bread in Canada, taking part from 2001 until 2015.
 The two companies agreed to pay $500 million to settle the lawsuit in July 2024, with the class action lawsuit against several other retailers continuing.

 Also in 2018, Weston subsidiary Loblaws was embroiled in the Tax Court of Canada in relation to a banking subsidiary in the Caribbean.
 It involved a Loblaws Inc. subsidiary in Barbados that had been renamed Glenhuron Bank.
 The Canada Revenue Agency claimed "that a vice-president at Loblaws parent company George Weston Ltd. 'was unable or unwilling to answer many questions' during pre-trial discovery hearings, and later requested that CEO Galen Weston Jr. answer under oath "some of its pre-trial discovery questions about 'the purpose for which GBL was established and the activities of GBL during the years at issue.'"
 The result was that Loblaws was ordered by Associate Chief Justice Lucie Lamarre to pay back taxes on foreign accrual property income (FAPI) of $368 million.
 The company appealed to Justice Judith Woods of the Federal Court of Appeal who reversed the Lamarre order when she found that Glenhuron "bought short-term U.S. debt securities, entered into swaps and managed investments on behalf of other companies related to Loblaw and its parent, George Weston Ltd., among other things — mostly did business at arm’s length with those it entered into contracts for the debt and swaps".
 The CRA appealed the Woods ruling to the Supreme Court of Canada.
 The leave was granted on 29 October 2020.
 On 18 February 2021 the appeal hearing was scheduled for 13 May, and on 22 March leave to intervene was granted to the Attorney General of Ontario and the Canadian Bankers’ Association.

+The Supreme Court of Canada (SCC) case regarding "Glenhuron Bank" was officially titled Canada v.
+Loblaw Financial Holdings Inc., 2021 SCC 51.
+In a unanimous decision, the Court ruled in favour of Loblaw Financial, confirming that the income earned by its Barbados-based subsidiary, Glenhuron Bank, was not taxable in Canada as foreign accrual property income (FAPI) for the years in question.